Indian Cuisine

 Gujhiya

-A sweet dumpling filled with khoya, coconut and dry fruits, most popular during Holi.
+A sweet dumpling filled with khoya and dry fruits, traditionally prepared during Holi.

 Seviyan